-The successful candidate will be trained to deliver Individual Keyworker Sessions and Motivational Enhancement Therapy (MET).
+Alongside the Safeguarding Role, the successful candidate will be trained to deliver Individual Keyworker Sessions and Motivational Enhancement Therapy (MET).
 There is also the opportunity to attend a 2-day Introduction to Cognitive Analytical Therapy (CAT); as we hold biweekly Case Discussions, externally supervised by the current Vice Chair of The Association of Cognitive Analytical Therapy; in which we use the principles of CAT, to formulate cases and provide a reflective thinking space.
 Our Nurses are also welcomed to join Family Therapy Sessions and our Multidisciplinary Therapeutic Assessment in the first week of admission.

 Cambridgeshire & Peterborough NHS Foundation Trust is a health & social care organisation dedicated to providing high quality care with compassion to improve the health & wellbeing of the people we care for, as well as supporting & empowering them to lead a fulfilling life.

 Our clinical teams deliver many NHS services not only via inpatient and primary care setting but also with the community.
 These services include Children, Adult & Older Peoples mental & physical health, Forensic & Specialist mental health, Learning Disabilities, Primary Care & Liaison psychiatry, Substance misuse, Social care, Research & Development.